Ronnit44/Nova-Bank/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Report a bug or unexpected behavior in the project
 title: ''
 labels: bug
 assignees: ''